 The PR writer or a content writer in the marketing team will be assigned the job.
-They have to write down a press release which conveys the exact message but in a more professional tone with some interesting choice of words to make it appealing to a wider audience.
+They have to write down a press release that conveys the exact message but in a more professional tone with some interesting choice of words to make it appealing to a wider audience.
 The announcement will eventually be converted into the news by the media and should have all the essential information so that they can report it properly.

 4. Content Editing and Initial Approval

 The press release approval process begins at this point where the content created by the writer will be reviewed by the editor and the digital marketing head.
-After making some changes, it will usually be forwarded to the vice president, CEO or executive communications head, whoever is in charge of the PR release in the organization.
+After making some changes, it will usually be forwarded to the vice president, CEO, or executive communications head, whoever is in charge of the PR release in the organization.

 5. Final Approval